pmhahn/pmhahn.github.io/_posts/2026-04-17-gitlab-python-packaging.md

 For my environment I have to tell `glab` to use configuration file in a writeable directory.
 Without that it will try to write to `/.glab/`, which will fail.

-`glab` also requires a local `git` repository to work with.
-Therefore I use `GIT_DEPTH: 1` to reduce the number of commits to fetch combined with `GIT_CHECKOUT: false` to disable creating a work-space.

 That `assets:links:` part creates a link to the PyPI package registry.
 [GitLab 18.11](https://docs.gitlab.com/releases/18/gitlab-18-11-released/) just received a feature, where [packages are included as release evidence](https://docs.gitlab.com/user/project/releases/release_evidence/#include-packages-as-release-evidence), which might make this optional.